DickiAndriyadi/delos/README.md

 # Instruction

-`1.
-How to prepare the environment, e.g. Go version, the virtual environment necessary (Docker/Vagrant), etc.`
+1. How to prepare the environment, e.g. Go version, the virtual environment necessary (Docker/Vagrant), etc.

    - Go Version : go version go1.18 windows/amd64
    - Docker Dekstop Version : docker dekstop 4.8.1

-`2.
-How to run the storage system, e.g. docker-compose -f docker-storage.yaml up -d`
+2. How to run the storage system, e.g. docker-compose -f docker-storage.yaml up -d

-- ``docker-compose up`` -d (if you want to run it via docker)
+   - ``docker-compose up -d`` (if you want to run it via docker)

-`3.
-How to run the application, e.g. go run main.go or make run`
+3. How to run the application, e.g. go run main.go or make run

-- go run main.go (if you want to run it in local -> using port 8080)
+   - ``go run main.go`` (if you want to run it in local -> using port 8080)

-`4.
-Addresses of the API, e.g. localhost:8080/v1/farm, localhost:8080/v1/pond`
+4. Addresses of the API, e.g. localhost:8080/v1/farm, localhost:8080/v1/pond

-- Create Farm (localhost:8080/v1/farms - POST)
+   - Create Farm (``localhost:8080/v1/farms`` - POST)
 ```json
 {
     "title": "farm 2",